tkg/tdtd/README.md

 5. When you visit a file with an extension of .dtd, etc., dtd-mode will automatically be loaded.

+6. You will probably want to install Lennart Staflin's "psgml" package to enable all features.

 # MAKING tdtd-font.el